-Choosing between the Dremel 8220 vs Milwaukee m12 can be challenging.
+Choosing between the Dremel 8220 vs Milwaukee m12 can be a challenge.
 I have used both rotary tools.
-They have their pros and cons.
-Compare the two, looking at the battery system, attachments, accessories, speed, and power.
-Draw a list of your expectations and match them with each tool’s features.
-Below is a discussion on both rotary tools as I explain further.
+They have their advantages and disadvantages.
+Compare the two, paying attention to the battery system, attachments, accessories, speed and power.
+Make a list of your expectations and match them with the features of the two tools.
+Below you will find a discussion of both rotary tools, which I explain in more detail.

 Overview of the Dremel 8220

 The Dremel 8220 is a cordless rotary tool that has improved performance.
-It is a versatile tool that has a powerful motor that gives excellent performance at all speeds.
+It is a versatile tool with a powerful motor that gives excellent performance at all speeds.
 Dremel 8220 pairs with Dremel accessories.

-All the attachments that come with Dremel connect to the rotary tool, and they work with a wide range of projects.
+All the attachments that come with Dremel connect to the rotary tool and work with a wide range of projects.
 The 8220 has an ergonomic design with a 360-degree grip zone.
-You have control over the rotary tool in multiple positions, and the 12V MAX lithium-ion battery.
+You control the rotary tool and the 12V MAX lithium-ion battery in multiple positions.

 The micro case gives storage to all accessories, and the speed varies from 5,000 to 35,000 rpm.
 That gives you maximum control and precision.
 One of the projects offered by the Dremel 8220 is carving.
 It caters to both soft and hard materials.